Why Are Indoor Plants So Good For You? | Amoils.com

 - Plants help improve humidity levels inside.

-- Plants help influence and improve particle content and odour quality of indoor air.
+- Plants help influence and improve particle content and odor quality of indoor air.

 Which types of plants should you use?